Prices from £7.99

 All medicines carry the risk of side effects, though not everybody gets them.
 Being vigilant of potential side effects is important to your care.
 We strongly encourage you to read the patient information leaflet which comes enclosed with your medicine before taking your first dose.

-Further information about drug interactions can be found in the patient information leaflet enclosed with your medicine.
+This is not an exhaustive list of side effects.
+Further information regarding the safety of fluconazole, including a complete list of side effects, can be found within the patient information leaflet enclosed with your medicine.

 Your doctor will be able to determine the safety of this medicine for you and your condition.

 Always follow the instructions given to you by the Doctor or Pharmacist.